-“Personality-packed rural pub with 8 rooms, stunning food and contemporary art, on a historic estate in north Norfolk”
+“Personality-packed rural pub with 12 rooms, stunning food and contemporary art, on a historic estate in north Norfolk”

 There are also bar snacks and sandwiches available all day, including a Gunton venison sausage roll and parsnip crisps.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Two of the Superior rooms can interconnect, unfortunately they're above the bar so what you gain in space you might lose with a little noise in the evenings...
 Extra beds and baby cots are available in the larger rooms.

 The pub has highchairs and a kids' menu, adapting dishes from the main menu where possible.
 Our son had delicious homemade pollock fish-finger butties with minted peas and chips when we lasted visited.